TerranMechworks/mech3ax/README.md

 ## Currently supported

 Various versions of the MechWarror 3 base game have been tested (including US versions 1.0/1.1/1.2/Gold Edition, German version 1.0, with and without patches).
 If you are in possession of any other versions, especially the French versions, please get in touch!
-The expansion, Pirate's Moon, is not supported.
+The expansion, Pirate's Moon, has limited support.

 The conversions are binary-accurate, so converting from a `*.zbd` file and then back to a `*.zbd` file produces the same file.